AdobeDocs/audience-manager.it-IT/help/using/features/segments/segments-dashboard.md

 ---

-# Visualizzazione elenco segmenti {#segments-list-view}
+# Segments List View {#segments-list-view}

-Il [!UICONTROL Segments] dashboard è un&#39;area di lavoro centralizzata per la gestione delle destinazioni.
+The [!UICONTROL Segments] dashboard is a centralized workspace for managing destinations.

-La [!UICONTROL Segments] pagina principale contiene funzioni e strumenti utili per:
+The main [!UICONTROL Segments] page contains features and tools that help you:

 * Crea nuovi segmenti.
 * Modifica ed elimina i segmenti.